yunjuc/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 12-Write a function that prints the numbers from 1 to 100 separated by a space

 13-Write a function in C that inserts a number into a sorted singly linked list

+14-Write a program that prints the alphabet, in reverse order, alternating lowercase and uppercase (z in lowercase and Y in uppercase) , not followed by a new line